Esk Valley trains run between Whitby

-This does not affect the Friday night Music and Ale Trains which run during the summer months.
+This does not affect the Friday night Music and Ale Trains which will hopefully run again next summer.

 Unique Timetable for each Railway Station

 On each station page, you will find, on-screen and in printer-friendly format, all the arrival and departure times at that particular station, along with journey duration times to Whitby and Middlesbrough, as well as sample ticket prices.

 During the summer, on Friday evenings, (mid-June to mid-August) there are additional Trains.
 The train departs from Whitby at 19.19 returning from Middlesbrough at 20.49, it arrives back in Whitby at 22.20.
 An additional service will then return to Middlesbrough from Whitby at 22.25.